mueprecious-stack/Cafe_sales/README.md

 ### Conclusion
 ---
 A remarkably small percentage of rows (0.26) was removed from 10,000 rows of the dataset, and does not affect analysis findings.
 The data is clean and ready for further analysis.
+The dataset has been analysed with findings and business insights made.